-Regarding eurozone bond yields, they increased almost continuously from early 2021 until early October 2023, when they reached their highest level in response to the sharp rise in inflation and monetary tightening by the main central banks.
-However, in November and December 2023, they experienced a spectacular fall in the wake of excessive expectations of key rate cuts in both the US and the eurozone.
+Regarding Eurozone bond yields, they increased almost continuously from early 2021 until early October 2023, when they reached their highest level in response to the sharp rise in inflation and monetary tightening by the main central banks.
+But in November and December 2023, they fell dramatically in the wake of excessive expectations of key rate cuts in both the US and the Eurozone.
 Since the beginning of 2024, these excessive rate cut expectations of end-2023 have corrected, making bond yields rise over the first half of the year.
 The second half of the year was characterised by an equal downturn but very erratic trends.
-After easing in July, August and September thanks to the concomitant fall in inflation on both sides of the Atlantic, curozone bond yields zig-zagged: up in October, easing in November and a new rise in December and January.
+After easing in July, August and September thanks to the concomitant fall nave corrected, making bond yields rise over the first hair of the year.
+The section hair of the year was characterised by an equal cowntum but very erratic trends.
+After easing in July, August and september transits to the concomitant hair in inflation on both sides of the Atlantic, Eurozone bond yields zig-zagged: up in October, easing in November and a new rise in December and January.
 These erratic movements were mainly the result of changes in expectations regarding growth and inflation levels in the United States.
 The 10-year Bund yield was down slightly in February at +2.41% vs. +2.46% at the end of January (historical low of -0.86% at the beginning of March 2020 and peak of +2.97% at the start of October 2023).
-Likewise, the Spanish 10-year BONOS rate dropped slightly to +3.04% at the end of February vs. +3.07% at end-January (historical low of -0.02% in mid-December 2020 and high of +4.06% at the beginning of October 2023), as did the Italian 10-year BTP, down at +3.54% at the end of February vs. +3.55% at end-January (historical low of +0.52% in mid-December 2020 and high of +4.98% in mid-October 2023).
-The same was true for the French 10-year OAT, which ended February at 3.14% versus +3.20% at end-January.
-The OAT/Bund spread thus eased significantly again, from +75bp at the end of January to +73bp (this spread was at 53bp at the beginning of 2024).
-This is the result of the vote on the budget of the Bayrou government, which overcame the obstacle that had marked the end of his predecessor.
+Likewise, the Spanish 10-year BONOS yield dropped slightly to +3.04% at the end of February vs. +3.07% at end-January (historical low of -0.02% in mid-December 2020 and high of +4.06% at the beginning of October 2023), as did the Italian 10-year BTP, down at +3.54% at the end of February vs. +3.55% at end-January (historical low of +0.52% in mid-December 2020 and high of +4.98% in mid-October 2023).
+The same was true for the French 10-year OAT, which ended February at +3.14% versus +3.20% at end-January.
+The OAT/Bund spread tightened markedly again this month, from +75bp at the end of January to +73bp (this spread was at 53bp at the beginning of 2024).
+This was the result of the vote on the Bayrou government's budget, which cleared the hurdle that marked the end of his predecessor

 Concerning the short-term credit spreads of banking issuers, after widening considerably in April and May 2020 as a result of the health crisis, they continued to shrink over the months that followed, turning negative and decreasing to well below pre-crisis levels!
 However, the reversal of the ECB's monetary policy and the Russia-Ukraine conflict pushed these spreads back up sharply from the start of 2022.
-The monthly average of spreads against Ester at the issue of the 3-month certificates of deposit of the main French banks was up slightly, from +12.7bp in January to +12.8bp in February (all-time high of +25.6bp in May 2020 and a low of -5.6bp in December 2021), which was its highest level since June 2020!
-Thus, the normalisation of the ECB's monetary policy underway (including the full repayment of TLTRO III operations made in 2024) renewed the appetite of banks for raising short-term resources.
+The monthly average issue spreads against ESTR on 3-month certificates of deposit for the main French banks was up slightly, from +12.7bp in January to +12.8bp in February (all-time high of +25.6bp in May 2020 and a low of -5.6bp in December 2021), which was its highest level since June 2020!
+The ongoing normalisation of the ECB's monetary policy (with TLTRO III operations fully repaid at the end of 2024) has restored banks' appetite for raising short-term funding.